Central Bedfordshire Youth Parliament

-Prevent Knife Crime was the top issue voted by Central Bedfordshire young people in the 2018 & 2019 Make Your Mark ballot.
-The Youth Parliament have since teamed up with several organisations to host community knife crime events, fundraisers, and to spread an anti-knife crime message.
+Tackling Knife Crime was the top issue voted by Central Bedfordshire young people in the 2018 & 2019 Make Your Mark ballot.
+As such, the youth parliament have committed to members meeting regularly to discuss and pursue this campaign.
+The Youth Parliament have also since teamed up with several organisations to host community knife crime events, fundraisers, and to spread an anti-knife crime message.

 Youth Parliament have also adopted the purple ribbon campaign started by the Jodie Chesney Foundation.
 Jodie Chesney was a young person who was tragically killed in a knife crime incident in 2018.
 Purple was Jodie's favourite colour and so the purple ribbon was used by the family and friends to both remember Jodie and to promote an anti-knife crime message.
 Youth Parliament have made lots of their own purple ribbons which they give out at all their events to help raise awareness, if you are interested in using the purple ribbon please get in touch and we can send you some ribbons to give out.
 Also for more information about the Jodie Chesney foundation please visit their website: https://jodiechesneyfoundation.org/.